for a story from a past edition?

 • The commitment of the Latin American and Caribbean States to fully respect for the inalienable right of every state to choose its political, economic, social, and cultural system, as an essential condition to ensure peaceful coexistence among nations.

-Castro, the conference host, was thrilled at the resolutions.
-So should
+conference host, was thrilled at the resolutions.
+So should any other

-any other tin pot politician.
-By contrast the Organization of American
+tin pot politician.
+By contrast the Organization of American States,

-States, the competing hemispheric organization, supports democracy and
+the competing hemispheric organization, supports democracy and once

 The twin resolutions say pretty much the same thing: One country should not interfere in the policies or conditions in another.